BND Hamburger Icon

 If you want a Wi-Fi network for employees to use during their breaks, run a separate network with just the Wi-Fi, Wisniewski said.
 “Give them a free Wi-Fi [network], but make sure that free Wi-Fi isn’t hooked into the same place where you’re doing all the critical stuff.”

 Cybersecurity while traveling is another concern.
-Use 3G, 4G, or 5G when possible, because a favorite trick for cybercriminals to use in open places and hotel lobbies is creating alternative, authentic-looking Wi-Fi networks.
+Use 3G, 4G or 5G when possible, because a favorite trick for cybercriminals to use in open places and hotel lobbies is creating alternative, authentic-looking Wi-Fi networks that fool unsuspecting users.

 4. Choose the right manufacturer and download patches.

-Check every product you want to connect to your network before you purchase it, because even a printer could be your weak security link.
+Check every product you want to connect to your network before you purchase it because even a printer can pose a security risk.

 Haley said part of the onus for security should be on the manufacturers of these connected devices.